Skip to content

 // ✅

-import { Button, DataTable, Input } from "@simple-module-py/ui";
+import { Button } from "@simple-module-py/ui/components/ui/button";

 // ❌

-import { Button } from "../../../../packages/ui/src/components/ui/Button";
+import { Button } from "../../../../packages/ui/src/components/ui/button";

 Module-scoped CSS